Professor of Medicinal Chemistry

-In the DDU, our goal is to translate life sciences research into therapeutic applications to address unmet medical needs.
-We aim to establish proof of concept for new drug targets and develop pre-clinical candidates for neglected diseases.
+Our goal in the DDU is to translate life sciences research into therapeutic applications to address unmet medical needs.
+My research focuses around Drug Discovery for Neglected Diseases and Novel Targets.
+The aim is to establish proof of concept for new drug targets and develop pre-clinical candidates for neglected diseases.

-I have particular interests in the following aspects of drug discovery:
+I have particular interests in the following aspects: